Variational Dimension Lifting for Robust Tracking of Nonlinear Stochastic Dynamics: Discussion

 A key finding of our study is the method's superior stability in systems with stiff or singular dynamics.
 In the Radial Bessel process, the local Jacobian diverges at the origin, causing standard approximate filters like the EKF and UKF to suffer from covariance inflation.
 Similarly, in the Wright-Fisher process, the vanishing diffusion at the boundaries leads to covariance collapse in these standard frameworks.
 Our method circumvents these structural pitfalls because the optimization objective $\mathcal{J}$ effectively filters out the singular behavior.
 Since $\rho(x)$ naturally vanishes or decays at these boundaries, the optimization algorithm automatically prioritizes the regions of state space where the system actually resides.
 This signifies that the linear surrogate captures the effective drift and diffusion averaged over the attractor, yielding a stable predictor even when the underlying generator is singular.

-While the approximations we have made to obtain a tractable linear surrogate result in slightly higher RMSE compared to the Particle Filter in complex regimes (Table 3), the theoretical structure of the Lifted-KF offers a substantial advantage in computational efficiency.
-The Particle Filter requires propagating and resampling $N=2,000$ particles at every time step.
-This is a burden that can be prohibitive for real-time feedback control loops.
-In contrast, our method reduces the online tracking cost to simple matrix-vector operations on a low-dimensional state ($M=4$).
+While the approximations we have made to obtain a tractable linear surrogate result in slightly higher RMSE compared to the Particle Filter in complex regimes (Table \ref{tab:wf-results}), the theoretical structure of the Lifted-KF offers substantial advantages.
+Tables 2–4 show that the Lifted-KF is not the fastest method overall, with the EKF, UKF, and regular KF typically requiring less computation per trial.
+However, the Lifted-KF consistently maintains stable tracking performance in regimes with singular or strongly nonlinear dynamics.
+Additionally, relative to the Particle Filter, the Lifted-KF substantially reduces computational cost by replacing the propagation and resampling of N=2000 particles with matrix-vector operations in the lifted state space.
+The tradeoff is that the Lifted-KF's offline optimization (BFGS) must be completed before deployment, which is feasible for systems where the underlying dynamics do not change abruptly.

+While computationally efficient in one dimension, the scalability of the current implementation warrants further discussion.
+All three test cases considered here are one-dimensional.
+Extending the variational lifting framework to higher-dimensional state spaces introduces two key challenges.
+First, the number of basis functions grows combinatorially with dimension: for $M$ basis functions in $d$ dimensions, a natural product basis gives $M^d$ terms, making the variational optimization intractable beyond $d \sim 3$ without additional sparsity or independence assumptions.
+Second, the BFGS optimization of $(2M^2 + M - 1)$ parameters becomes increasingly expensive as $M$ grows.
+For $d$-dimensional systems, future work will investigate basis selection guided by other analytical approaches such as Koopman operator theory.

+A limitation of the current lifting strategy is that the optimization may converge to exponent values that are nearly identical or close to zero.
+In such cases the resulting basis functions become nearly linearly dependent, producing an ill-conditioned lifted representation and potentially degrading filtering performance.
+This effect was observed most clearly in the Bessel example, where increasing the lift dimension improved the objective value but worsened the conditioning of the resulting state-transition matrix and ultimately increased tracking error.
+Developing basis-selection procedures that explicitly enforce orthogonality or rank preservation remains an important direction for future work.

 Our primary purpose here was to demonstrate the feasibility of the lifting approach using simple exponential basis functions.
 In principle, a more systematic choice for future applications would be the family of orthogonal functions associated with the stationary measure $\rho(x)$, such as Jacobi polynomials for the Wright-Fisher process.
 Although these functions will not be exact solutions to the Euler-Lagrange equation, they guarantee that the variational approximation error vanishes asymptotically as the dimension of the lifted space goes to infinity.
-We leave the rigorous analysis of such orthogonal basis expansions and their convergence properties for future work.
+We leave the rigorous analysis of such orthogonal basis expansions and their convergence properties, as well as systematic basis-selection procedures in general for future work.